 Florida’s official nickname is “The Sunshine State,” but it may as well be “The Low-Tax State.”
 That’s because Florida is the only state east of the Mississippi that doesn’t collect income taxes of any kind.
-At the same time the state charges a sales tax rate of 6%, close to the 5.98% median among all states.
-There are, however, some taxes that are higher in Florida than elsewhere in the U.S. Florida’s gas tax is among the highest in the country.
+The state does charge a sales tax rate of 6% though, and most counties charge sales taxes of their own.
+There are, however, some taxes that are higher in Florida than elsewhere in the U.S. Florida’s gas tax, for example, is among the highest in the country.

-Come April 15, taxpayers in Florida can kick back and enjoy the sunshine (well, after they file their federal taxes).
+Come tax season, taxpayers in Florida can finish up their federal taxes, then kick back and enjoy the sunshine.
 No state income tax means no state income tax return.
 It means there’s no need to research special state deductions and credits.
 For high income earners, it means there is a huge incentive to take their talents to South Beach.
-If you are looking for assistance on your federal tax return, consider tax preparation software like TurboTax and TaxSlayer.

 Florida Sales Tax

 The statewide sales tax rate in Florida is 6%.
-Additionally, some counties also collect their own sales taxes, ranging from 0.5% to 2.0%, which means that actual rates paid in Florida may be as high as 8%.
-According to the Tax Foundation, however, the average sales tax rate, even when including those additional county rates, is just 6.80%, 28th highest in the country.
+Additionally, some counties also collect their own sales taxes, ranging from 0.5% to 2.5%, which means that actual rates paid in Florida may be as high as 8.5%.
+According to the Tax Foundation, the average sales tax rate in Florida is 7.05%, 22nd highest in the country.
 There is no sales tax charged at the city level in Florida.
 Here are the combined state and local sales tax rates for each of Florida’s counties.